-Short Bytes: TOR vs VPN, a futile discussion that has been in existence since the last five to ten years.
-The two are different technologies but they are designed to fulfill the same purpose, anonymity and unrestricted access.
-However, there are some different Tor and VPN which you might want to consider before choosing one of them.
+TOR vs VPN, a futile discussion that has been in existence for the last five to ten years.
+The two are different technologies but they are designed to fulfill the same purpose: anonymity and unrestricted access.
+However, there are some differences between TOR (The Onion Router) and VPN (Virtual Private Network) which you might want to consider before choosing one of them.

 A bus can pick you up right outside your house, but that’s not the case with the airplane.
-This refers to the availability.
-It takes minutes to get Tor up and running as there is a single variant of Tor.
-On the other hand, one has to compare various VPN services before choosing best one.
+This refers to availability.
+It takes minutes to get Tor up and running as there is only a single variant of it.
+On the other hand, one has to compare various VPN services before choosing the best one.

 TOR and VPN are meant to provide anonymity to you and help you hide your data and location from any “middle-man” existing in the network you’re connected to.

 Now, before proceeding further, you need to read the following articles to get a better understanding of the working of Tor and VPN, in case you’re not familiar with it:

 The sole aim of TOR or The Onion Router is to provide anonymity to you.
 It conceals your location by covering your data with some encryption layers and bouncing your data through different relays that exist in the TOR network, unknown to everyone using the TOR network.